ratt-ru/simms/README.md

 $ cd simms && sudo python setup.py install
 ```

-source .bashrc and you are good to go.

 Examples
 ------
+To get farmiliar with options run: `simms --help` ;)

-The antenna positions can b specified as CASA Table or an ASCII file.
+The antenna positions can be specified as a CASA Table or an ASCII file.
 Bellow is an example of you can an empty MS using both formats:

 **NOTE**: Some antenna tables are provided in Simms/observatories.
 Run the examples below in the `simms` directory or change the paths of the antenna files accordingly in the lines bellow.